chemacarceller/Godot-Camera-Controller-Component/README.md

 This component, in its associated script, has a multitude of configurable parameters based on different configuration modes.

-The demo folder contains an example of usage of this component

-Also this component has been tested in https://jocarpe.itch.io/third-person-character-demo
+This component has been tested in https://jocarpe.itch.io/third-person-character-demo

 This is a demo in continuous development to test all the components developed and in the process of future development.